 Old forts and casinos aside, it’s the outdoors (and the cool weather) that really draws people here.
 Fishing, hiking, mountain biking, and horseback riding are among the most popular activities.

-Several area golf courses are open to the public, including Pinetop Lakes Golf & Country Club, 4643 Buck Springs Rd., Pinetop (tel.
-928/369-4531; www.pinetoplakesgolf.com), considered one of the best executive courses in the state (play this one if you have time for only one round while you're in the area); Silver Creek Golf Club, 2051 Silver Lake Blvd., Show Low (tel.
-928/537-2744; www.silvercreekgolfclub.com); and the Bison Golf & Country Club, 860 N. 36th Dr., Show Low (tel.
-928/537-4564; www.bisongolf.net).
+Several area golf courses are open to the public, including Pinetop Lakes Golf & Country Club, 4643 Buck Springs Rd., Pinetop (www.pinetoplakesgolf.com; tel.
+928/369-4531), considered one of the best executive courses in the state and only $25 for 18 holes; Silver Creek Golf Club, 2051 Silver Lake Blvd., Show Low (www.silvercreekgolfclub.com; tel.
+928/537-2744), with fees of $37 to $56 for 18 holes; and the Bison Golf & Country Club, 1 N. Bison Preserve Dr., Show Low (www.bisongolf.net; tel.
+928/537-4564), which costs $47 to $60 for 18 holes.

 About 50 miles south of Show Low, U.S. 60 crosses a bridge over the narrow and scenic canyon of the Salt River.
-This stretch of the river is a favorite of white-water rafters, and several companies offer rafting trips of varying lengths.
-Try Wilderness Aware Rafting (tel.
-800/462-7238; www.inaraft.com), Canyon Rio Rafting (tel.
-800/272-3353; www.canyonrio.com), or Mild to Wild Rafting (tel.
+This stretch of the river is a favorite of whitewater rafters, and several companies offer rafting trips of varying lengths if water levels permit.
+(In 2018, the rafting season was cancelled because of insufficient flow.)
+Try Arizona Rafting (https://saltriverraftingarizona.com; tel.
+800/231-7238), Canyon Rio Rafting (www.canyonrio.com; tel.
+800/272-3353), or Mild to Wild Rafting (www.mild2wildrafting.com; tel.
 800/567-6745).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.